ljusman/cmpt-106-proposal/project-proposal.md

 ###NAME OF GAME/PROJECT

-Description of what project is
+Description of what the project is.

 ####Criteria
 1. Game runs without any major bugs